mamedev/mame/docs/source/usingmame/ui.rst

 analog input.
 When multiple axes are assigned to an axis setting, they will be added together, but absolute position controls will override relative position controls.
-For example suppose for Arkanoid you assign the **Dial Analog** axis setting to **Mouse X or Joy 1 LSX or Joy 1 RSX** on a mouse Xbox-style controller.
+For example suppose for Arkanoid you assign the **Dial Analog** axis setting to **Mouse X or Joy 1 LSX or Joy 1 RSX** on a mouse and Xbox-style controller.
 You will be able to control the paddle with the mouse or either analog stick, but the mouse will only take effect if both analog sticks are in the neutral position (centred) on the X axis.
-If either analog stick is *not* centred on the X axis, the mouse will have no effect, because a mouse is a relative position control while a joystick is an absolute position control.
+If either analog stick is *not* centred on the X axis, the mouse will have no effect, because a mouse is a relative position control while joysticks are absolute position controls.

 For absolute position controls like joysticks and pedals, MAME allows you to assign either the full range of an axis or the range on one side of the neutral